My two profiles on Flickr:

 Adobe Lightroom Classic - My main organizing and editing tool.

-Adobe Photoshop - I use this only for it's new "Generative fill" feature, to remove distracting background objects and to fill in the wedges on the edges that are created when rotating an image.
+Adobe Photoshop - I use this pretty much only for it's "Generative fill" feature, to remove distracting background objects and to fill in the wedges on the edges that are created when rotating an image.

-Photomatix Pro – I use this to create natural looking HDRs from bracketed shots
+Photomatix Pro – I use for creating natural looking HDRs from bracketed shots

-PTGui Pro – I use this to generate panorama images from several in-line shots.
+PTGui Pro – I use for generating panorama images from several in-line shots.

-Topaz Labs Photo AI - To enlarge low resolution images and sharpen blurry objects.
+Topaz Photo - I use for eliminating noise/grain in high ISO captures, enlarge low resolution images, and sharpen blurry objects.

 Previous Equipment